 For the purposes of this analysis, agricultural land has been defined as any land that is being used for cropland or pasture/hay/grassland.
-These activities occupy approximately 30,941 acres or 68% of the total area.
-Broken down further, there are approximately 129 acres in the Village of Decatur, 15,108 acres in Decatur Township, and 15,703 acres in Hamilton Township.
+These activities occupy approximately 27,744 acres or 60.9% of the planning area.
+Broken down further, there are approximately 93 acres in the Village of Decatur, 13,420 acres in Decatur Township, and 14,230 acres in Hamilton Township in this class.

-Urban (High, Medium and Low Intensity Developed and Developed Open Space)
+Developed (High, Medium and Low Intensity Developed and Developed Open Space)